andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 \showable{Answer}{answer}

 The *fakejob* program should vary its CPU usage between 50 and 100% CPU and 500 and 1000MB of memory.
-The percentage that it shows is based on the total memory of the node that runs your job; check Question 4.2 to remember how to find the total memory.
+The percentage that it shows is based on the total memory of the node that runs your job; check Topic 4, Question 4.2 to remember how to find the total memory.

 \endshowable